skx/tunneller/README.md

 ## Overview

-Assuming you have a service running within your local network, perhaps something as simple as a HTTP server you could access via http://localhost:8080/ you can expose that to the entire internet by running:
+Assuming you have a service running within your local network, perhaps a HTTP server you could access via http://localhost:8080/, you can expose that to the entire internet by running:

     $ tunneller client -expose localhost:8080 -name=example